 You may read the full study here: Marriage: A Randomized Controlled Trial of the Web-Based OurRelationship Program: Effects on Relationship and Individual Functioning.

-Online therapy is incredibly convenient.
-You'll be able to get therapy without leaving home, and you can reach out at any time.
+Online therapy is incredibly convenient, especially for those with busy day-to-day lives.
+You'll be able to get therapy without ever having to leave your home, and you can reach out at any time.
 You don't even have to worry about normal office hours.
-Read below for some reviews of BetterHelp counselors, from people experiencing similar issues.
+Read below for some reviews of BetterHelp counselors from people experiencing similar issues.

-"I've worked with Jamie for a number of months, and he's helped me with everything that life has thrown my way.
+"I've worked with Jamie for several months, and he's helped me with everything that life has thrown my way.
 Difficulty in work, my relationship, and other stresses that I've struggled to navigate by myself.
 He listens, and he helps.
 I always feel validated and supported.
 He gives me tools and perspectives that have made a big difference in my overall happiness."

-"Alisha is great, she's really helped me through this tough time in my life and with my anger issues.
+"Alisha is great; she's helped me through this tough time in my life and with my anger issues.
 She understands me and knows how to make me feel better.
 She's great!"

 - I Broke Up With My Boyfriend But Question My Decision - https://www.betterhelp.com/advice/relations/i-broke-up-with-my-boyfriend-but-question-my-decision/